autotelicum/Smooth-CoffeeScript/literate/underscore.md

 `_.throttle function, wait`

- Returns a throttled version of the function, that, when invoked repeatedly, will only actually call the wrapped function at most once per every **wait** milliseconds.
+Creates and returns a new, throttled version of the passed function, that, when invoked repeatedly, will only actually call the original function at most once per every **wait** milliseconds.
 Useful for rate-limiting events that occur faster than you can keep up with.

 ~~~~ {.coffeescript}
 updatePosition = (evt) -> show "Position #{evt}"